Bardolph-Automation-Inc/bardolph/README.md

 With the -f option, there will be 5 fake lights, and their name are fixed as "Table", "Top", "Middle", "Bottom", and "Chair".
 Two fake groups are
 available: "Pole" and "Table".
 One location named "Home" contains all of the fake lights, as well.
+If you want to use a different set of fake lights, you will need to edit some Python code.
+Specificlly, you'll need to modify `LightSet.discover` in `tests/fake_light_set.py`.

 ## Other Programs
 Some utility Python programs are available to be run from the command line.
-There is a small script for each one of them that runs on any platform capable of executing a bash script, typically MacOS and Linux systems.
+A small script for each one of them runs on any platform capable of executing a bash script, typically MacOS and Linux systems.
 All of these must be run from the directory where Bardolph is installed.

 ### lsc - Lightbulb Script Compiler
-This is equivalent to `python -m controller.lsc`.
-The syntax is `lsc name.ls`.
-Only one file name may be provided.
+This is equivalent to `python -m bardolph.controller.lsc`.
+The syntax is `lsc name.ls`; only one file name may be provided.

-The acronym LSC stands for "lightbulb script compiler".
-This meta-compiler generates a Python file that contains a parsed and encoded version of the script, in a file called  `__generated__.py`.
-The generated file can be run from the command line like any other Python module for example:
+LSC stands for "lightbulb script compiler".
+That meta-compiler writes a parsed and encoded version of the script, along with run-time  support, to file  `__generated__.py`.
+The generated file can be run  grom the command line like any other Python module:
 ```
 lsc scripts/evening.ls
 python -m __generated__
 ```
-The generated Python module still relies on the Bardolph runtime code, and needs to be executed from the same directory.
+The generated Python module relies on the Bardolph runtime code.

 If you want to use this module in your own Python code, you can import the and call the function `run_script()`.
 However, because the module is not